 CIS - The Center for Internet Security.
 As you'd expect by the name, the main goal of the controls is to improve cybersecurity and help organisations run their IT processes with minimal risk.
-The CIS controls defend against problems companies face like hacking, online threats, and data loss.
+The defend against problems companies face like hacking, online threats, and data loss.
 And give guidance on compliance and cybersecurity best practices.

 But more specifically, the controls simplify implementing security processes for organisations and give them a resilient framework to follow.
 Companies could simply implement each of the eighteen controls and know they have maximum protection from the most common threats once everything is in place.

 However, for small businesses especially, it can be daunting to figure all of this out for themselves.
 So the CIS guidance plays a much-needed role by offering a staged approach to the controls.
 Since there are various approaches for organisations of different sizes, every business can find a viable route to becoming more secure.